-6. Conclusion and further steps (to be done)
+6. Conclusion and further steps

 In this paper we have illustrated our empirical strategy to extend the macro-econometric model of the Italian economy to the energy sector.
 Details of the dataset and empirical results will be presented at the seminar